Do you ever wonder why it's so easy to get caught up in the negative aspects of life?

 Research into how human beings use their brains has shown that people who tend to have more activity on the right side of their brain are more likely to have an emotional style that trends towards being anxious, fearful, negative, and avoidant.
 Conversely, people who have more activity on the left side of their brain are more likely to have a curious, positive emotional style.

 The goal of cultivating a habit of mindfulness, is to help a person become more balanced by integrating both sides of their brain in a more equal fashion.

 Lucas offers a few tips for caregivers seeking to start their own mindfulness practice:

 - Five to ten minutes is all you need.
 Lucas says it's helpful to carve out a tiny five or ten-minute chunk of time during the day to practice.
-Try to find a way of sitting that is comfortable for you (A chair is fine; you don't have to sit like a pretzel).
+Try to find a way of sitting that is comfortable for you.
 Close your eyes and try to focus on the moment.
 Notice your breath, how the air is rushing in and out of your nose.
 Notice how your body feels as you sit.
 Notice the physical sensations instead of the mental playlist.